 Designers deal with the front-end (the aesthetics and 'look and feel') of a website.
 They employ graphic tools such as Adobe Photoshop to create the final graphical representation of all the web pages of a site.

 Developers on the other hand take care of the back-end (the unseen coding aspect) of any website.
 They work through web languages such as PHP, Java or ASP.
-They use the finished product of a web designer’s work (the graphical representation of a web page) to write the code for the web pages.
+They use the finished product of a website designer's work (the graphical representation of a web page) to write the code for the web pages.

-Web design is the customer-facing part of a website.
+Website design is the customer-facing part of a website.
 Web designers aesthetically arrange and implement their design ideas on the site.
 They utilize the same key visual elements that all types of designers do, such as:

 Web developers on the other hand are responsible for making the website 'do' things and perform tasks.
 Although the fruits of a web developer's work is not actually visible to the visitors of a website, it is absolutely vital to the user's experience.

 All the programming elements on websites, such as actions on forms and rollovers for menus, are created by web developers.
-Typical activities on a site that are taken care of by web development techniques include:
+Typical activities on a site that are taken care of by website development techniques include:

-Much of a designer's job is creative and depends heavily on imagination and intuition, often the characteristics of people who are considered right-brained.
-The best designers have a strong grasp on a variety of concepts including color and typography, user experience and spatial relationships (but lack technical knowledge regarding code, testing and development).
+Much of a web designer's job is creative and depends heavily on imagination and intuition, often the characteristics of people who are considered right-brained.
+The best website designers have a strong grasp on a variety of concepts including color and typography, user experience and spatial relationships (but lack technical knowledge regarding code, testing and development).
 Designers are known to make portfolios that showcase the projects they have worked on.

 Developers on the other hand are historically not known to focus on making something visually appealing.
 They just create websites with clean software codes that are technically sound but may like visual sensibility.
 Skills such as technical ability and logic are an essential part of their repertoires (not visual aesthetics and creativity).
 This is the reason they are often thought of as left-brained workers.

 Usually it is difficult to find someone who is superior at both.
 In most cases, one person does the design while the other person takes care of the development aspect.
-Designers normally do not do programming and programmers usually not graphic artists.
+Website Designers normally do not do programming and programmers usually not graphic artists.
 However there is always a bit of a crossover between the two.